Skip to main content

 Friends eating |Making Healthy Choices While Eating Out

-MyPlate provides an easy tool for helping you to include servings from each of the five food groups.
-One easy step to follow is to divide a plate into four sections when you eat, and add a serving of low-fat or fat-free dairy or a fortified soy alternative with each meal:
+Including foods from each of the five food groups at your meals is a helpful way to make healthy choices throughout the day.
+One easy strategy is to divide a plate into four sections when you eat, plus add a serving of low-fat or fat-free dairy or a fortified soy alternative with each meal:

-• Grains: Fill one-quarter of your plate with grains — and aim to make at least half of them each day be a whole grain, such as brown rice, whole-wheat pasta or whole-grain bread.
+• Grains: Fill one-quarter of your plate with grains — and aim to make at least half of them be a whole grain, such as brown rice, whole-wheat pasta or whole-grain bread.

 • Protein Foods: Make one-quarter of your plate a protein food, such as an egg, fish, chicken or a lean source of meat.
 Vegetarian sources of protein count, too — beans, lentils and tofu, for example.